Leap On Your Bike – Annascaul, Co. Kerry to Leixlip, Co. Kildare. Sat 8th – Sun 9th September 2018.

-Stagg Cycles, Lucan will provide a service facility along the route.
+We will have a service facility along the route

 What about overnight bags and gear during the cycle itself?

-There will be support vehicles throughout the cycle route which can store cyclists’ possessions
+There will be support vehicles throughout the cycle route which will store all of cyclists’ possessions

 Do I need to train?